saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_7_goals_framework_v3_0.md

 Sarah turned to face him.
 "You've been thinking about this."

 "I've developed a framework for thinking about this systematically," Marcus said.
-"I call it GOALS™—Governance, Observability, Availability, Lexicon, and Solid."
+"I call it GOALS—Governance, Observability, Availability, Lexicon, and Solid."
 [12]

 He walked to the whiteboard and sketched five interconnected circles.